PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-08 13:41:04
+Last updated: 2024-04-08 13:42:10
-Random Quote: The most amazing things that can happen to a human being will happen to you, if you just lower your expectations. - Phil Dunphy
+Random Quote: Barney: "This is one of those things you have to do before you turn 30."Ted: "Sleep with a prostitute?!"Barney: "No, lose your virginity!...
+What up?" - Barney Stinson